bohdaq/rust-web-server/DEVELOPER.md

 It's not a fancy debugger, but you may print to a file all info debugger shows - variable, it's value and any additional information.

 Tests may be executed in parallel so use unique file name for each test to eliminate concurrency issues.

+Debugger support is present in [CLion](https://www.jetbrains.com/clion/) and works quite well.

 ## Build